bhunter87/exploreamerica.api/README.md

 ## Acknowledgements

-Give credit here.
-- Alltrails.com!
+- Alltrails.com! - I love that site and what they do!
 - Many thanks to Max, my instructor at Coding Dojo, who daily endured my questions about things that neither of us had experience in! :)